ietf-wg-scone/trone/draft-thoji-scone-protocol.md

 are typically designed to quickly detect and react to congestion, i.e., to the "minimum" capacity of a path.
-SCONE informs the endpoint of the maximum capacity of a path based on network rate limit policy, network conditions, or a comination of the two.
+SCONE informs the endpoint of the maximum capacity of a path based on network rate limit policy, network conditions, or a combination of the two.

 Consider for example a path in which the bottleneck router implements Early Congestion Notification as specified in the L4S architecture {{?RFC9330}}.